 Looking for new healthy breakfast ideas?
+Have you considered make ahead breakfast muffins?
 Here’s my recipe for healthy breakfast egg muffin cups.
-It features turkey breakfast sausage for added flavor and protein.
+These easy egg muffins feature turkey breakfast sausage for added flavor and protein.

 I really enjoy working out and designing workouts, so that part is easy.
 But I think that whether you’re a personal trainer or not, you can relate to the fact that food is the hardest part.